kyng-codeops/MSA-ESRGAN/README.md

 [![Publish-pip](https://github.com/xinntao/Real-ESRGAN/actions/workflows/publish-pip.yml/badge.svg)](https://github.com/xinntao/Real-ESRGAN/blob/master/.github/workflows/publish-pip.yml)

 </div>
-MSA-ESRGAN is a fork from Real-ESRGAN.
-This is a pytorch and BasicSR implementation of the NIH paper published at the National Library of Medicine's National Center for Biotechnology Information.
+MSA-ESRGAN is a forked modification from Real-ESRGAN.
+This is a pytorch and BasicSR implementation of the NIH paper published at the
-It is an adaptation of the Real-ESRGAN discriminator meant to improve the GAN's ability to focus attention in areas that might improve perceptual quality.
+National Library of Medicine's National Center for Biotechnology Information--with a modification on activation functions.

+MSA stands for Multi-Scale Attention and refers to the discriminator network architecture of the GAN.
+This GAN uses the exact same generator as ESRGAN, Real-ESRGAN, and others (I believe BSRGAN also uses the same generator).
+The new discriminator is meant to improve the GAN's ability to focus attention in areas that might or should improve perceptual quality but using a combination of Channel Attention and Spatial Attention.
+From the various versions of the same paper, the authors only called for the use or ReLU as the activation function.
+However, the first couple rounds of training demonstrated the need to use Leaky ReLU.

 I became interested in this work while training Real-ESRGAN from the ground up on a custom built 4K natural image dataset that included the artistic use of focused foregrounds and blurred backgrounds.
 My goal was to see if a custom data set could teach Real-ESRGAN to maintain more details on images of human faces (i.e. getting rid of the airbrushed over smoothing on humans).
 With a dataset of nearly 20,000 4K and higher images of mostly people, places,